forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Wikipedia on the Background of the Winter War
-Background of the Winter War
-, <https://en.wikipedia.org/wiki/Background_of_the_Winter_War#cite_note-talvisodanpikkujattilainen-turtola14-39>, referred is the section: Soviet demands in late 1939
+Background of the Winter War, <https://en.wikipedia.org/wiki/Background_of_the_Winter_War#cite_note-talvisodanpikkujattilainen-turtola14-39>, referred is the section: Soviet demands in late 1939

 #### Refs on Molotov Bread Basket and Cocktail
 * <https://en.wikipedia.org/wiki/Molotov_cocktail>